-The religious and moral education programme was updated during the Session 2016/17 to reflect current guidelines in beliefs and values as they reflect and learn about religion as well as learning from religion.
+The religious and moral education programme was updated during the Session 2016/17 to reflect current guidelines in Scottish education.
+Children learn about Christianity, Islam and Hinduism to reflect the demographic at Bearsden PS.
+Other religions may be explored if relevant to particular learning contexts.
+Pupils are encouraged to develop their own beliefs and values as they reflect and learn about religion as well as learning from religion.